jivy26/infiltra/README.md

 <br /><br />

 # Install Script
-Give the install script executable permissions `sudo chmod +x install.sh`
+Give the install script executable permissions `chmod +x install.sh`
 <br /><br />
 Then run it using `./install.sh` and follow prompts